 We anticipate that we will continue to generate losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates, and begin to commercialize any approved products.
-We anticipate that we will require additional capital to fund our operations, complete our ongoing and planned clinical studies and commercialize our products, and funding may not be available to us on acceptable terms or at all.
+We will likely require additional capital to fund our operations, complete our ongoing and planned clinical studies and commercialize our products, and funding may not be available to us on acceptable terms or at all.
+Further, on October 2, 2017, we entered into a Merger Agreement with Dimension and Purchaser, pursuant to which we will acquire Dimension.
+Our offer is to purchase all outstanding shares of common stock of Dimension, at a price per share of \$6.00, net to each holder in cash, without interest, which will require a cash payment at close of approximately \$151.0 million, subject to Dimension total outstanding shares at close, plus acquisition

 If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may be required to delay, limit, reduce the scope of, or terminate one or more of our clinical studies, research and development programs, future commercialization efforts, or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.